deepset-ai/haystack-core-integrations/integrations/astra/README.md

 2. you have created the collection with an older version of the plugin.

 Keep in mind that this is a warning and your application will continue running just fine, as long as you don't store very long texts.
-However, should you need to add to the vector store, for example, a document with a very long textual content, you will get an indexing error from the database.
+However, should you need to add to the document store, for example, a document with a very long textual content, you will get an indexing error from the database.

 ### Remediation